whetstoneresearch/doppler-indexer-rs/docs/FACTORY_COLLECTION.md

 ### Factory Parquet Skipping

 Existing parquet files are scanned on startup and their ranges are skipped during collection.
+When S3 storage is configured, the S3 manifest is also checked, so ranges already uploaded to S3 are skipped even if the local files have been cleaned up.

 ### Catchup Phase

 On startup, before processing new logs from the channel, the factory collector performs a catchup phase:

-1. **Load existing factory data**: Reads all existing factory parquet files and sends addresses to downstream collectors (logs, eth_calls, decoders)
+1. **Load existing factory data**: Reads all existing factory parquet files and sends addresses to downstream collectors (logs, decoders)
-2. **Scan for gaps**: Scans `data/{chain}/historical/raw/logs/` for existing log parquet files
+2. **Scan for gaps**: Scans `data/{chain}/historical/raw/logs/` for existing log parquet files (and S3 manifest ranges not present locally)
-3. **Check completeness**: For each log file, checks if corresponding factory files exist for all configured collections
+3. **Check completeness**: For each log file, checks if corresponding factory files exist for all configured collections (checking both local files and S3 manifest)
-4. **Process gaps concurrently**: If any factory files are missing, reads logs from the existing parquet file and processes them using semaphore-bounded concurrency (controlled by `factory_concurrency` config)
+4. **Process gaps concurrently**: If any factory files are missing, reads logs from the existing parquet file (downloading from S3 if needed) and processes them using semaphore-bounded concurrency (controlled by `factory_concurrency` config)
+5. **Upload to S3**: If storage manager is configured, newly written factory parquet files are uploaded to S3
-5. **Signal completion**: Sends `factory_catchup_done_tx` oneshot to unblock dependent catchup phases (e.g., eth_calls)
+6. **Signal completion**: Sends `factory_catchup_done_tx` oneshot to unblock dependent catchup phases (e.g., eth_calls)

 This is particularly useful when:
 - Factory collection was interrupted mid-run